 Ethics and governance management

-CRDO has created two flowcharts that will help you manage the ethics and governance processes for single, or multi-centre studies.
+CRDO has created two process flowcharts that will help you manage the ethics and governance processes for single, or multi-centre studies.
 They detail each of the steps, and the order of the steps you need to follow.
-This is especially useful for when you are submitting as a lead site, and have to interact with one or more accepting sites.
-The flowcharts are housed on the Research Ethics and Governance website here.
+This is especially useful in multi-site studies when you are submitting as a lead site, and need to interact with one or more accepting sites.
+The flowcharts are housed on the Research Ethics and Governance website.

-There is a NEW Standard Operating Procedure and Process flow for the management of adverse events which makes this sometimes complex process much easier to navigate.
+There is also a Standard Operating Procedure and Process flow for the management of adverse events.
+This makes this often complex process much easier to navigate.
 There are both hosted on the Adverse Event page of the Research Ethics & Governance website.

 To help make your research count through better translation, use this toolkit to identify stakeholders and select appropriate engagement methods.